Skip to content

 $extract-data

 The $extract-data endpoint implements the kick-off request in the Async Bulk Pattern.
 It receives a FHIR parameters resource with a crtdl parameter containing a valueBase64Binary CRTDL.
-All examples are with a torch configured with http://localhost:8080.
+In all examples torch is configured with the base url http://localhost:8080.

 sh